NitzanZe/urls-words-counter/README.md

 ### Given a list of urls containing essays and a list of valid words, the service will output he top 10 words from all the essays combined.
 ### The service will utilize the number of CPU cores and create workers that will work in parallel (With rate limitation)

+### Prerequisites:
+    * Go version 1.21 or later (Needed to be able to build the service)

-### To run the service follow the next steps using the provided Makefile
+### To run the service follow the next steps using the provided Makefile.

 ```
 * Build the binary